 How to Stop Missing Client Calls in TherapyNotes: A Therapist’s Guide (2026)

-The TherapyNotes Therapist’s Phone Dilemma
+The TherapyNotes Therapist’s Phone Problem

-Why TherapyNotes Practices Miss More Calls Than Other Businesses
+Why Therapy Practices Miss More Calls Than Almost Any Other Business

 A therapist seeing 6 clients per day in 50-minute sessions spends 5 hours in session.
-Add 10 minutes between sessions for notes in TherapyNotes, and you are unavailable for 6+ hours of the workday.
+Add 10 minutes between sessions for notes in TherapyNotes, and you’re unavailable for 6+ hours of the workday.
 Unlike businesses where staff can glance at a phone between tasks, therapy sessions demand complete, uninterrupted presence.

 First-Time Callers Are the Most Vulnerable

-When someone calls a therapy practice for the first time, they are often at their most motivated — and most vulnerable.
+When someone calls a therapy practice for the first time, they are often at their most motivated. and most vulnerable.
 They have decided to seek help.
 If they reach voicemail, that window of motivation closes.
-62% of callers who cannot reach a business call a competitor immediately (Source: BIA/Kelsey, 2024).

 47% of Calls Come After Hours

-People think about mental health in the evenings — after work, after arguments, after difficult days.
+People think about mental health in the evenings. after work, after arguments, after difficult days.
 SimplePractice and TherapyNotes industry data consistently shows 47% of therapy calls come outside business hours.
 As a TherapyNotes practice with no after-hours staff, every one of those calls goes to voicemail.

 Insurance Questions Drive High Call Volume